n2diving/weatherme/README.md

 things left to do:

+* figure out why toastr works locally but not on heroku

 * refactor/cleanup forecast index action to abstract case statement and make search function reusable on other pages

 * ajaxify form submit and clean input on submission